- 1. Name of the medicinal product

 Reproductive system and breast disorders:Not known:, gynaecomastia, amenorrhoea.

-Cardiac disorders:Unknown; ventricular arrhythmias QTc prolongation and sudden cardiac death (See sections 4.3 and 4.4).
+Cardiac disorders:Not known; ventricular arrhythmias, QTc prolongation, Torsade de pointes, sudden cardiac death (See sections 4.4).

 SymptomsOverdose has been reported primarily in infants and children.
 Symptoms of overdosage may include agitation, altered consciousness, convulsions, disorientation, somnolence and extrapyramidal reactions.

-TreatmentThere is no specific antidote to domperidone, but in the event of overdose, gastric lavage as well as the administration of activated charcoal, may be useful.
+TreatmentThere is no specific antidote to domperidone, but in the event of overdose, standard symptomatic treatment should be given immediately.
+Gastric lavage as well as the administration of activated charcoal may be useful.
+ECG monitoring should be undertaken, because of the possibility of QT interval prolongation.
 Close medical supervision and supportive therapy is recommended.Anticholinergic, anti-parkinson drugs may be helpful in controlling the extrapyramidal reactions.

 Changes to indications, contraindications and dosage